sdss/sdss_access/docs/sphinx/intro.rst

 for more information.

 sdss_access has four classes designed to facilitate access to SAS data.
+Most users, will only need to  use the  `.Access` class.

 - **Access** - class that automatically decides between `.RsyncAccess` and `.CurlAccess` based on the operating system.
 - **HttpAccess** - uses the `urllib` package to download data using a direct http request